All Episodes

 Isn't it true that autism sometimes doesn't show up until the kid is, let's say, eight years old?

-Yeah, not just eight, but isn't it true they don't all have it at birth?
+You know, not just eight, but isn't it true they don't all have it at birth?

-What are the odds that taking a drug while you're pregnant would cause the child to have a problem, but not until eight years old.
+That taking a drug while you're pregnant would cause the child to have a problem, but not until eight years old.

 Or maybe that's just the first diagnosis, but maybe it was always there.

-And what about the people always remember this?
+And what about the people?

-So what about oh Jenny McCarthy?
+So what about Jenny McCarthy?

-Um what about that?
+What about that?

 Let me tell you what I'm worried about.

-I'm worried that the pharma industry might throw a sacrificial calf uh into the conversation to protect themselves.
+I'm worried that the pharma industry might throw a sacrificial calf into the conversation to protect themselves.

-As in maybe they have to accept that there's some big pharma connection.
+As in, maybe they have to accept that there's some big pharma connection.

-Maybe they just have to, because they can't get away from it.
+Maybe they just have to because they can't get away from it.

-So do you suppose that anybody, because remember, this is all weasels and liars and uh thieves basically involved in all of this.
+So do you suppose that anybody, because remember, this is all weasels and liars and thieves basically involved in all of this.

 Do you think that they might be trying to guide the conversation so you think, oh yeah, well, we were right all along that it was pharma, but it turns out it was just this special case with just Tylenol and just pregnant women.